-Dealer financing works because, though customers can often get a better deal through their own bank, this takes extra time and effort.
-In other cases, the customer might not have a good enough credit score of their own to facilitate a loan.
-That’s where you come in – you can sponsor their loan and boost revenue from two avenues.
+Financing for auto dealerships is among the oldest and most common types of point of sale financing.
+Dealer financing works because it saves customers the effort of going to a separate lender before car shopping.
+And, in other cases, the customer might not have a good enough credit score to facilitate a loan on their own.
+That’s where you come in – you can sponsor their loan and boost revenue from two avenues – the sale, and interest.

 What Is Dealer Financing?

 Dealer financing is, in simple terms, a loan that is offered by retailers (you) to your customers.
-You acquire commercial loans and then sell that loan on to your customer for a profit.
+You acquire commercial loans and then sell those loans on to your customers for a profit.
 You do this by buying the loan for a lower interest rate than you sell it at.
 For example, if you buy a loan from a third party at a 1.7% interest rate, you then sell that offer on to the customer at a 4% interest rate.

 This way you can sell more items and benefit from profits gained from the increased interest rate.
 Dealer financing is also known as an indirect loan.